-I have committed, in your sight.
-I saved for the men from four to five hours a day less work.
-I have saved the bakers from six to eight hours work a day, and that gives them time for education.
-We Socialists are great believers that the laboring men should educate themselves; not to be ignoramuses, as some people express themselves, "as the ignorant anarchists are."
+And, your honor, I committed another crime.
+I saw that the grocery clerks and other clerks of this city worked until ten and eleven o'clock in the evening.
+I issued a call and rented a hall, and paid for the hand-bills, and called them together, and today they are working only until seven o'clock in the evening, and no Sunday work.
+That is a great crime I have committed, in your sight.
+I saved for the men from four to five hours a day I have saved the bakers from six to eight hours' work a day, and that gives them time for education.
+We Socialists are great believers that the laboring men should educate themselves, not to be ignoramuses, as some people express themselves, "as the ignorant Anarchists are."
 We are great friends of education and a reduction of the hours of labor.
 A reduction of the hours of labor was my principal aim, and I have done some good work to bring it about.

 I have been in the labor movement since 1865.
-I have seen how the of this country, and crushed the labor organizations.
+I have seen how the police have trodden on the Constitution of this country, and crushed the labor organizations.
 I have seen from year to year how they were trodden down, where they were shot down, where they were "driven into their holes like rats," as Mr. Grinnell said to the jury.
 But they will come out!
-Remember that within three years before the beginning of the French Revolution, when

-LAWS HAD BEEN STRETCHED LIKE RUBBER, that the rubber stretched too long, and broke-a result which cost a good many State's Attorneys at that time their necks, and
+Remember that within three years before the beginning of the French Revolution, when laws had been stretched like rubber, that the rubber stretched too long, and broke-a result which cost a good many State's attorneys and a good many honorable men their necks.